ertdfgcvb/Sequencer/README.txt

 	The canvas is then stretched and positioned correctly via css.
 B.	BENCHMARK
 	Image sequencer benchmark
-	Press 'b' to run the test.
-Press 'b' again to stop it.
 	Not sure if this is reliable: it looks as though some browsers skip frames to keep up with the interval event.